m10rten/snap-ts/.github/README.md

 ### `unique`

-Filters unique elements from an array or Set, with optional key-based uniqueness for object types.
+Filters unique elements from an Array, Map or Set, with optional key-based uniqueness for object types.

 **Usage**: